ANQIFENG/RATNUS/README.md

 Trained with MPRAGE and FGATIR, suitable for testing with either one or two modalities.

-If your MPRAGE and FGATIR have not undergone the following processing steps, we recommend using [[smri_pipeline](https://github.com/ANQIFENG/RATNUS?tab=readme-ov-file#multimodal-mri-calculation)] to get processed MPRAGE and FGATIR.
+If your MPRAGE and FGATIR have not undergone the following processing steps, we recommend using [[sMRI Processing Pipeline](https://github.com/ANQIFENG/RATNUS?tab=readme-ov-file#multimodal-mri-calculation)] to get processed MPRAGE and FGATIR.

 <div style="text-align: center;">
   <table>